DaoCloud/DaoCloud-docs/docs/en/docs/amamba/intro/concept.md

 # Basic concept

-The application workbench provides a unified entrance for DCE 5.0 application deployment and supports the entire lifecycle management of cloud-native applications.
+The App Workbench provides a unified entrance for DCE 5.0 application deployment and supports the entire lifecycle management of cloud-native applications.
-It lowers the threshold for enterprises to use cloud-native applications, and improves the efficiency from enterprise software development to application delivery.
+It lowers the threshold for enterprises to use cloud-native applications, and improves the efficiency from enterprise software development to app delivery.

 - Workspace Workspace